dagmawibabi/TheUnityProjectMural/README.md

 - A story of human relationships
 - A showcase of diverse art styles and concepts

+## Murals

+The first mural launched in 2023, showcased 50 gorgeous art pieces from some of the best and well known Ethiopian digital artists.
+The second mural, named the Christian Cross, was running in 2024 with 22 breathtaking spiritual art pieces.
+With slots still open for you to contribute to.
+The mural for 2025 is now coming soon with a brand new canvas to showcase 25 of your epic collaborative art pieces.
+Join [our group](https://t.me/TheUnityProjectMuralGroup) to get notified when the theme drops.

 ## How to Reserve a Spot

 1. Join the Telegram group: <https://t.me/TheUnityProjectMuralGroup>